Benefits of a Certificate of Good Standing

 To get a Certificate of Good Standing, start by checking informally to make sure your business complies with state regulations.
 Confirm as well that you’ve paid all required taxes.
 You do this through searching state websites.
 You must have the original name under which you registered your business to complete the search.

-A faster, easier option lets you check your Certificate of Good Standing off your to-do list when you use the ZenBusiness worry-free compliance service.
-Our service helps keep you in compliance, and we can also help you reinstate your company’s good standing if needed.
+A faster, easier option lets you check your Certificate of Good Standing off your to-do list when you use the ZenBusiness Certificate of Good Standing service.

 Contact us today